elisonniven/cv/README.md

 #### Roles and Responsibilities
 * Architect and lead developer of the Base Systems Team.
+* Develop and maintain the core OS components.
-* Manage a team of 6~8 engineers consisting of both Developers and QA engineers.
+* Manage a team of ~10 engineers consisting of both Developers and QA engineers.
 * Responsible for planning, delivery, bugfixes and responding to customer issues.

 #### Projects
 * Design and develop next-gen Firewall OS architecture : System Installation, Initialization, Orchestration, Service Management, Firmware Management and Security Review.
+* Linux kernel and bootloader porting, maintenance.
 * Vulnerability analysis and response.
 * Threat modeling and preparations for Certifications.
 * Design and review OEM support.
 * Maintain and improve legacy build system and own migration to new build system.
 * Certificate management framework.
 * Client and Server for secure download and installation of firmware and signatures/patterns.
+* Licensing framework.
+* Telemetry framework.
+* Signing and verification of trusted artifacts.

 #### Previous Projects
 * Maintain IPsec IKE daemon, configuration, middleware, failover and failback mechanisms and resolve IPsec field reported issues.